kt946/awesome-social-network-api-NoSQL/README.md

 ```
 - Ensure that MongoDB is installed on your computer.
 - Open a command-line interface (VS Code, Git Bash, etc.) and navigate to the directory containing the application's server.js.
-- In the command-line, download the application's dependencies by typing:
+- In the command-line, download the application's dependencies by typing the following command:
 ```
     npm install
 ```